ImperialCollegeLondon/RCDS-comm-line/README.md

 Welcome to the class!

 Below are the instructions on how to use this repository.

+Note: The videos are restricted to ICL students and staff.

 1. This class uses Jupyter Notebooks, decide if you want to use Anaconda on your own computer or Google Colab.
     - Anaconda: